arungudelli/arungudelli/content/html5/html5-local-storage/index.md

 I hope you understood the basics of HTML5 Local Storage API in this Tutorial.

-You might Like

-<a title="Html5 basics" href="https://www.arungudelli.com/2012/08/beginning-html5.html" target="_blank" rel="noopener">Beginning Html5</a>

-<a title="What is HTML5" href="https://www.arungudelli.com/2012/08/a-new-era-of-web-development-html5.html" target="_blank" rel="noopener">A new era in web development </a>

-<a title="Html5 canvas tutorial" href="https://www.arungudelli.com/2012/10/html5-canvas-example-snake-game.html" target="_blank" rel="noopener">Html5 canvas tutorial</a>

 Wait before leaving.
 why can’t you follow me on <a href="https://twitter.com/arungudelli" target="_blank">twitter</a> or be a friend on <a href="https://www.facebook.com/gudelliArun" target="_blank">Facebook</a> or <a href="https://plus.google.com/+ArunkumarGudelli" target="_blank">googlePlus</a> or <a href="https://www.linkedin.com/in/arungudelli/" target="_blank">linkedn</a> to get in touch with me.